wilsonehusin/husin.dev/content/posts/2025-02-26-firehydrant-year-1/index.md

 How can we support ingesting payloads from various sources, without it being a linear cost to product development roadmap?

-This was one of the most challenging project I have done: we considered so many alternatives and went back to square one so many times.
+This was one of the most challenging projects I have done: we considered so many alternatives and went back to square one so many times.
 However, we learned a lot on every time we wipe the whiteboard and start a new direction, building on top of it all.

 In this feature release, [we think the right number of providers to support is **infinity**](https://firehydrant.com/blog/byopayload-custom-event-sources-for-signals-have-landed/).
 Give us a JavaScript function, we’ll run it for you in our sandbox.
 Just promise us the function finishes before we terminate them.